PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 The player was here not supposed to swim towards the marketplace, but towards the so called northern forest, from which a way (as you see it being drawn through the forest) would lead him to the Abandoned Mine south of the marketplace.
 Alex Wittmanns Gothic Novel was written with this map layout in mind and even the Gothic Comic (2000) has been made in accordance with this idea, where the marketplace is clearly seperated from the place at which the convicts arrive.

 The two locations where still listed in separation in the level design docs of the Phoenix Concept.
 The cliff was described as *Die Klippe der Verdammnis* (*"Cliff of the Damned"*), as the convicts would be convicted here and damned to a life long prison sentence in the penal colony (some dying in the water).
-It was meant to be three or four times as high as the cliff in the release version.
+It was meant to be much higher than the cliff in the release version.
 And from the cliff the player was meant to have an overview almost of the entire colony, as described both in the comic and the novel, where the protagonist could even see the Psi Camp from afar.

 ![Cliff in the Comic](/_img/world/cliff-comic.jpg)
 The cliff in the Comic as seen from the edges of the northern forest; a new convict being thrown down the cliff, hitting the water, while the thugs wait for the convict to arrive.